LearnEntertainment

 Disney+ Business Model: The Vault Unlocked

-How Disney leveraged 100 years of IP to build a streaming giant overnight, reaching 150M subscribers and challenging Netflix.
+How Disney leveraged 100 years of IP to build a streaming giant overnight, reaching 132M Disney+ subscribers and turning its streaming arm profitable.

 Disney+